joinpursuit/AC_4_Web/units/react/lessons/react_router_2/react_router_2.md

 </pre>

-As we go through this project step-by-step, both the location and the purpose of each file will begin to make sense.
+As we go through this project step by step, both the location and the purpose of each file will begin to make sense.

 #### `index.js`